Menstrual Disorders

 If one or more of the symptoms you experience before or during your period causes a problem, you may have a menstrual cycle "disorder."
 These include:

-A brief discussion of menstrual disorders follows below. [the following content could also go on a separate page, Types of Menstrual Disorders]
+A brief discussion of menstrual disorders follows below.

 One in five women bleed so heavily during their periods that they have to put their normal lives on hold just to deal with the heavy blood flow.

-Heavy menstrual periods can be common at various stages of your life—during your teen years when you first begin to menstruate and in your late 40s or early 50s, as you get closer to menopause.
+Heavy menstrual bleeding can be common at various stages of your life—during your teen years when you first begin to menstruate and in your late 40s or early 50s, as you get closer to menopause.

 If you are past menopause and experience any vaginal bleeding, discuss your symptoms with your health care professional right away.
 Any vaginal bleeding after menopause isn't normal and should be evaluated immediately by a health care professional.

-Abnormal uterine bleeding can be caused by:
+Heavy menstrual bleeding can be caused by:

 Other gynecologic conditions that may be responsible for heavy bleeding include: